xushijie/APIRepostiroy/open_apis/workflow_submit.md

 # Workflow Task Submission

 ## Description
-This API allows customers to submit parameters to the workflow they published in the OSP.
+This API allows customers to submit parameters to the published workflow in the OSP.

 As a general unified API, it accepts all inputs as a Java map structure, and transforms them into a concreted structure to the selected workflow for execution.
 This API works as asynchronously, and responses client back a transaction id immediately, while the task is still in progress.